All profits from the sale of the temporary tattoos will go directly to the Victim Care Fund.

 2. Share your photos online

-Share photos on your Twitter, Instagram, Snapchat or Facebook of you and your friends, family or work colleagues wearing the tattoos, and join the campaign online using the hashtag #WeAreNotForSale.
+Share photos on Instagram, Twitter or Facebook of you and your friends, family or work colleagues wearing the tattoos, and join the campaign online using the hashtag #WeAreNotForSale.

 Stuck for words?
-We’ve got you covered - use our pre-written social media posts
+Use our pre-written social media posts:

-“In the past seven years, The Salvation Army has supported more than 7000 adult victims of modern slavery in England and Wales.
+“In the past eight years, The Salvation Army has supported more than 8000 adult victims of modern slavery in England and Wales.
 This Anti-Slavery Day I’m standing in solidarity with victims of this heinous crime to say #WeAreNotForSale

-“Trafficking and slavery is still happening to thousands of people across the UK, and The Salvation Army needs our help to raise funds and awareness #AntiSlaveryDay2018 #WeAreNotForSale”
+“Trafficking and slavery is still happening to thousands of people across the UK, and The Salvation Army needs our help to raise funds and awareness #AntiSlaveryDay2019 #WeAreNotForSale”

-You can join the campaign on Facebook by adding our #WeAreNotForSale frame to your profile picture.
-Simply click on your current profile picture, select ‘Add Frame’ and in the search bar type “Anti-Slavery Day 2018”.
+You can join the campaign on Facebook by adding our #WeAreNotForSale19 frame to your profile picture

 Where to buy a tattoo